TranThang-2804/k8s-pod-identity-controller/README.md

 - You have multicloud infrastructure

 > NOTE:
-> This is good for dev environment, but for production environment, please you this with awareness.
+> This is good for dev environment, but for production environment, please use this with awareness.

 # Architecture
 ![Architecture Image](./docs/images/design.jpg)